lucianodato/noise-repellent/README.md

   make
   sudo make install
 ```

+A meson build is provided but it needs more work in order to replicate current makefile

 There is now an AUR package at https://aur.archlinux.org/packages/noise-repellent-git for Arch Users (Kindly done by CrocoDuck).